 - Fluctuations in energy prices can affect the availability, affordability, accessibility, and utilization of food over time.

-This Theme is specifically focused on linkages between the food system and water and/or energy systems.
-Linkages of interest might include trade-offs and impacts of use and outputs from one system to another, causal pathways of how changes in the ecological or social aspects of one system impact characteristics of the others systems, and spatial and temporal patterns in how these systems are interconnected.
-FEW nexus research must explicitly address the feedbacks and relationships among FEW systems, and must go beyond simply identifying ways to conserve or make more efficient use of water, energy, or agricultural production as an input into one of the other systems.
+This Theme is specifically focused on linkages between at least two, and ideally three, of the FEW systems.
+Linkages of interest might include trade-offs within changes to one more more FEW systems, impacts of activities and outputs from one system to another, causal pathways of how changes in the ecological or social aspects of one system impact characteristics of the other systems, and spatial and temporal patterns in how these systems are interconnected.
+FEW nexus research must explicitly address the feedbacks and relationships among FEW systems, and must go beyond simply identifying ways to conserve or make more efficient use of water, energy, or food production as inputs into one of the other systems.